APUSH

 In the 2023-24 school year, student participants compiled over 600 transcript pages from over 30 interviews.

-The publicly available transcripts can be accessed here.
 The Word Cloud above was generated using excerpts from Oral Histories selected as most impactful by student interviewers.
+The publicly available transcripts can be accessed here or via the link below.

 Connecting our Community to the World